Lenarty/java/README.md

 - URL (localhost:8080/food/{id}), METHOD = DELETE

+### Pizza Endpoints

 Get all pizzas (it is the same process for other foods as well)

 - URL (localhost:8080/pizzas), METHOD = GET

 Save a pizza
-### Before saving pizza firt you have to insert food and than to save the food id on this table
+#### Before saving pizza first you have to insert food and than to save the food id on this table
 - URL (localhost:8080/pizza), METHOD = POST, expects JSON body (pizza_name, food_name is required)

 Find pizza by id